Lay the groundwork for summer – Connection Parenting Style

 P – Presence

 E – Empathy

 © 2021 Jai Institute for Parenting l All Rights Reserved

-The reason why this is the perfect time of year to adopt this strategy around Values and Boundaries is that it gives everyone in the family an opportunity to unify and connect while still setting safe space/guardrails for everyone to grow and expand.
+The reason why this is the perfect time of year to do 5-Day Summer Setup for Parents and to adopt this strategy around Values and Boundaries is that it gives everyone in the family an opportunity to unify and connect while still setting safe space/guardrails for everyone to grow and expand.